ANSONIA RIVERWALK & DERBY GREENWAY:

 Starting from Division Street; A cross-light over Division St connects the two trails.

-From the fountain; The paved trail heads south on top of the dike alongside the Naugatuck River.
+From the fountain; The paved Derby Greenway heads south on top of the dike alongside the Naugatuck River.
 Split rail fencing runs the entire length of the dike and steel gangplanks jut out towards the river.
 A switchback takes you underneath the Route 34 Bridge where you emerge next to some active railroad tracks to your right at 0.9 miles.
 You now travel alongside the riverbank (picnic tables) and then pass underneath a railroad bridge at 1.1 miles.
 This brings you to a T in the trail where you'll find an informational board.

 Note; Left takes you along the O'Sullivan Island Spur.
 After passing by the RR trestle over the river you cross a pedestrian bridge over an inlet.
 The paved trail then takes you across the island where it rejoins the main trail after 0.2 miles.